VSkin

 What is the yellow shield on my CS2 item?

 The yellow shield marks an item as trade protected, meaning it is still inside its protection window.
 While the shield is present, the skin cannot be traded, sold, or modified, and the trade can still be reversed.
-When the shield disappears, the protection has expired and the item is fully unlocked and free to move.
+Hover it for the exact unlock date.
+When it disappears, the item is fully unlocked.

 What happens if I reverse a CS2 trade?

-The protected trades from that window are rolled back, items return to their original owner, and the account that requested the reversal is restricted from trading and using the Steam Community Market for 30 days.
-Only the account that initiates the reversal receives this penalty; the trading partner is not punished.
-Reversal is only possible while items are still trade protected.
+The protected trades from that window are rolled back and the items return to their original owner.
+The account that requested the reversal is restricted from trading and from using the Steam Community Market for 30 days; the trading partner is not punished.
+Reversal is only possible while the items are still trade protected.

 Is trade protection the same as a 15-day trade hold?